isayevlab/pKa-ANI/README.md

 ## **USAGE**

-pKa-ANI requires PDB files to have H atoms that are added with default ionization states of residues: ASP, GLU, LYS, TYR, HID.
+pKa-ANI requires PDB files to have H atoms that are added with default ionization states of residues: ASP, GLU, LYS, TYR, HIE.

 If the PDB file does not involve H atoms, preparation utilty of pKa-ANI can be used (see below).